They had the so-called ‘perfect’ nuclear family, but now they have a wonderful new living arrangement that’s so much better.

 Five years ago, our household consisted of me, my husband and our two young children: a daughter and a son, making us the “perfect” nuclear family.
 “A million dollar family!” is actually what many people told us, smiling broadly when we mentioned having a boy and a girl.
 It was mostly older people, but we were congratulated time and time again for this apparent achievement.
 Baffled but amused, we’d agree.
 Life was good.

-We had an 800 square foot apartment in the west end of Toronto and many reasons to be grateful.
+We had an 800 square foot apartment in the city and many reasons to be grateful.
 My husband and I were happily married and financially stable, our kids were healthy, our apartment was charming and we loved our neighbourhood.
 Except we shared a bedroom with our youngest, which made sleep near impossible, and there were mice who taunted us day and night.

 Yes, the charming apartment was tiny and slowly being conquered by mice.
+We considered calling someone like pest control olathe ks to get them to do a full house extermination, but I thought the problem was so bad that it had gone past the point of help.
 We had to move, and my husband wanted to buy instead of rent.
-Unfortunately, this meant leaving Toronto and settling down in the suburbs — not exactly the dream we’d shared for years, but perhaps a necessity given urban housing options for families of four.
+Unfortunately, this meant leaving the city and settling down in the suburbs — not exactly the dream we’d shared for years, but perhaps a necessity given urban housing options for families of four.